nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

     immediate
     timeout

-The advantage to using `setImmediate()` over `setTimeout()` is that the lowest value you may set a timer's delay to is 1 ms (0 is coerced to 1) which doesn't seem like much time to us humans, but it's actually pretty slow compared to how quickly `setImmediate()` can execute — the event loop operates on the microsecond scale (1 ms = 1000 µs.)
+The main advantage to using `setImmediate()` over `setTimeout()` is that `setImmediate` has high probability of running before setTimeout when both are called within the same I/O cycle.

 ## `process.nextTick()`: